 - Funnel – automatically collect all the data you need from any data source and feed it directly to your data warehouse, dashboard solution, or any other tool you’re using.

-- ClicData – a business intelligence platform offering data processing and management as well as data dashboards and automated reporting tools.
+- ClicData – a cloud-based business intelligence platform offering a built-in data warehouse and ETL features that allow data processing and management as well as a dashboard designer and automated reporting tools.

 - Mixpanel – behavioral analytics tool to analyze website site user engagement, monitor KPIs, and easily generate reports.